-1Edgar F. Codd, "A Relational Model of Data for Large Shared Data Banks," Communications of the ACM 13/6 (1970).
+$^{1}\mathrm{Edgar}$ F. Codd, "A Relational Model of Data for Large Shared Data Banks," Communications of the ACM 13/6 (1970).

-3. Consider a database with relations Students(id, name, year), Courses(id, title, ta), and Enrolls (student, course, credits).
-A tuple $(i, n, y) \in $ Students denotes a student with student-identifier i, name n, and year y.
-A tuple $(i,t,a) \in Courses$ denotes a course with course-identifier i , title t , and whose teaching assistant's student- identifier is a.
-A tuple $(s, c, r) \in \text{Enrolls}$ denotes the enrollment of the student with identifier s in the class with identifier c , for r credits.
+3. Consider a database with relations Students(id, name, year), Courses(id, title, ta), and Enrolls(student, course, credits).
+A tuple $(i, n, y) \in$ Students denotes a student with student-identifier i, name n, and year y.
+A tuple $(i, t, a) \in$ Courses denotes a course with course-identifier i, title t, and whose teaching assistant's student-identifier is a.
+A tuple $(s, c, r) \in$ Enrolls denotes the enrollment of the student with identifier s in the class with identifier c, for r credits.

 We say student t is a TA of student s, for r credits, if s is enrolled for r credits in a course whose TA is t.
-Write a SQL query for the names and IDs of all students who are TAs of 100 or more students.
+We say a TA t is responsible for r credits if r is the sum of credits of all student enrollments in all courses whose TA is t.